Cultural Routes priorities in the Adriatic-Ionian Region

 Roman Heritage Routes

-No Roman Route exists so far that could encompass the Roman heritage in general in the Adriatic-Ionian Region.
+No Roman Heritage Route exists so far in the Adriatic-Ionian Region.

-In the framework of Routes4U, a feasibility study on the Roman Heritage Route in the Adriatic and Ionian Region has been conducted, including experts recommendations on further steps to be taken with a view to applying for the "Cultural Routes of the Council of Europe" certification.
+In the framework of Routes4U, a feasibility study on the Roman Heritage Route in the Adriatic and Ionian Region has been conducted, including a mapping of relevant sites and destinations in the Adriatic and Ionian Region which should be included in the network of the new Cultural Route on Roman heritage.
+The study also includes recommendations on further steps with a view to applying for the "Cultural Routes of the Council of Europe" certification.

-- Routes4U mini-grant to extent the Olive Tree Routes
+> Routes4U mini-grant award to extent the Olive Tree Routes JUNE 2019

-- Consultation in Luxembourg on the Routes4U-support to the Routes of the Olive Tree and Roman Heritage
+> Consultation on Routes4U-support to the Routes of the Olive Tree and Roman Heritage JULY 2019